flashbake/sandbox/README.md

 helm install -f tezos-k8s-flashbake-values.yaml flashbake tezos-k8s/charts/tezos --namespace flashbake --create-namespace
 ```

+We recommend a tool like k9s to visualize the contents of your cluster.

+You can see 4 pods in the newly created flashbake namespace:
+* flashbake-baker-0 and 1: flashbake-capable baker with a flashbake endpoint container running in the pod
+* regular-baker-0: tezos-k8s node and baker processes in a pod
+* flashbake-relay: pod containing a tezos-node (non-baking) and a flashbake relay process

+The "activation" job  injects a genesis block and your chain starts producing blocks.

 ## Run a flashbake transaction

 Open a shell in regular-baker-0 pod, octez-node container.